 JT: "Our guys did a good job mixing things up.
 They did a good job at times.
-I thought the fact that we caused the turnovers we did, if we would have done a better job of making touchdowns, it would have come out a different way.
+I thought the fact that we caused the turnovers we did, if we would have done a better job of making touchdowns, it two quarterbacks separately?